tjws052009/azuresearch-restapi/README.md

 ## Deploying the Azure resources

 The following resources are necessary for this example.
-Noted are particular values/keys you need to retrieve from each service.
+Noted are particular values/keys you need to retrieve from each service or some assumptions on the setup.

 - Azure Search
   - API Key
 - Function (Linux based, consumption model)
   - Function URL (will be created after [deploying the function](#deploying_the_function_for_custom_web_api))
 - Storage Account
+  - The Storage Account used for the Data Source should have a Blob Container created
   - Connection String
 - Cognitive Services
   - API Key

+An ARM template `azuredeploy.json` is provided in the repository that deploys the above resources.
+You can deploy it using Azure Portal, CLI, Powershell, etc.,

 ## Deploying the Function for Custom Web API

 The code for the function is provided in the /functions directory.
 Using the VSCode Functions Extension, deploy this to a Linux based Function.

 Once it is deployed, navigate to your Function and note the Function URL.

+You can test the function using the POSTMAN Api called `CustomSkill-Functions`.
+Update the environment variable `webapi-function-url` with the Function URL

 ![Get Function URL in Azure Functions](doc-files/get-url-az-func.png)